 FlowTech4Girls™ is a social and technology innovation program designed to introduce Black and Brown girls to STEAM (Science, Technology, Engineering, Arts, and Math) activities, menstrual health education, advocacy, and mentorship.

 This program is currently being offered to Black and Brown girls ages 10-14 living in the Greater Boston area.

-Each participant will have the opportunity to learn about puberty, the physiology of the menstrual cycle, and public health from women of color experts.
+Each participant have the opportunity to learn about puberty, the physiology of the menstrual cycle, and public health from women of color experts.

 By the end of the program, girls will have gained menstrual health knowledge and skills facilitating health education workshops amongst their peers.

 Girls work together to design a period mobile app.
 Participants will also learn the basics of coding and mobile app development.